mtwasetku-ui/physioto/src/content/blog/home-physiotherapy-launceston.md

 # HOME PHYSIOTHERAPY LAUNCESTON

-Launceston's home visit physiotherapist.
+Launceston's home visit physiotherapy team.
 Physio to Home provides AHPRA-registered, in-home physiotherapy across Launceston and surrounding suburbs — no travel, no clinic, no waiting room.

 Micheal Ghattas

-3/6/2026 · 5 min read
+25/7/2026 · 6 min read

 ---

-## In-Home Physiotherapy in Launceston, Tasmania
+## Physiotherapy at Your Door, Anywhere in Launceston

-By Michael Ghattas, DPT | AHPRA Registered Physiotherapist | 18 Years Experience
+By Micheal Ghattas, DPT | AHPRA Registered Physiotherapist | 18 Years Experience

-Physio to Home, Launceston | Last reviewed: March 2026
+Physio to Home, Launceston | Last reviewed: July 2026

-Physio to Home is Launceston's mobile physiotherapy service — bringing qualified, hands-on physiotherapy care directly to your door, across the city and its surrounding suburbs.
-Whether you are recovering from surgery, managing a long-term condition, at risk of falls, or simply finding it difficult to get to a clinic, we come to you.

-There is no waiting room.
-No parking.
-No asking someone to drive you.
-Your physiotherapist arrives at your home, assesses you in your own environment, and delivers treatment tailored to your specific needs and goals.
+Launceston is Tasmania's second-largest city, home to over 90,000 people spread across suburbs from Newnham to Kings Meadows, Riverside to Waverley.
+It's also a city where a routine physiotherapy appointment can quietly become a logistical event — finding parking near the clinic, arranging a lift, navigating stairs and a waiting room while managing pain or fatigue.
+For a lot of people, that friction is the difference between getting consistent treatment and letting it slide.

+Physio to Home removes the friction entirely.
+Our team of AHPRA-registered physiotherapists comes to you — assessing and treating you in your own home, on your own schedule, in the environment where your condition actually shows up.

 ---

-## Physiotherapy in Launceston: Why Home Visits Work

-Launceston is Tasmania's second-largest city, but for many residents — particularly older adults, people with limited mobility, those managing chronic conditions, or anyone recovering from surgery — getting to a physiotherapy clinic is a genuine challenge.
-Appointments that require a carer to drive, an early start, or navigation of stairs and waiting rooms can feel like too much effort when you are already dealing with pain, fatigue, or restricted movement.

-Home-based physiotherapy removes all of that friction.
-It also provides something a clinic cannot: the opportunity to see and treat you in the environment where your condition actually affects you.
-The chair you get up from every morning.
-The bathroom you shower in.
-The hallway you navigate in the dark.
-Your physiotherapist sees your actual life — and that makes for better, more relevant treatment.
+## Why Launceston Residents Choose Home-Based Care

+A clinic visit shows a physiotherapist a snapshot: how you move on a firm, flat floor, under fluorescent lighting, for twenty minutes.
+A home visit shows them the real picture — the step at your back door, the low couch you struggle to get up from, the shower you're nervous about, the hallway you navigate at 2am.
+That context changes what "good treatment" looks like, and it's simply not available in a clinic setting.

+For older adults, people recovering from surgery, and anyone managing a condition that makes travel difficult, that difference isn't a nice-to-have.
+It's often what makes the treatment plan actually work.

 ---

+## Meet Your Local Team

+Physio to Home is not a single-physiotherapist operation — it's a growing team of AHPRA-registered physiotherapists based in and around Launceston, each bringing their own clinical focus, from musculoskeletal and orthopaedic rehabilitation to neurological conditions, vestibular rehabilitation, and aged care.
+Wherever possible, we aim to match you with a physiotherapist who suits your specific needs and keep that same physiotherapist assigned to your ongoing care, so you're not re-explaining your history at every visit.

+Founder Micheal Ghattas, DPT, has 18 years of clinical experience across Egypt, Kuwait, and Australia, with a particular interest in cervicogenic dizziness, falls prevention, and aged care physiotherapy — a specialist combination not widely available elsewhere in the region.

+You can read more about the full team on our [team page](/team).

+---

 ## Who We See in Launceston

-Physio to Home provides home visits across Launceston to a wide range of patients, including:

-**Older adults** managing osteoarthritis, osteoporosis, falls risk, balance problems, or general deconditioning.
-Home-based care is often the most consistent and practical option for older Launceston residents who find clinic attendance difficult to sustain.
+- **Older adults** managing osteoarthritis, osteoporosis, falls risk, balance problems, or general deconditioning

-**Post-surgical patients** recovering from hip or knee replacement, shoulder surgery, or spinal procedures.
-The early post-operative period — when driving is restricted and mobility is limited — is when home visits are most critical and most valuable.
+- **Post-surgical patients** recovering from hip or knee replacement, shoulder surgery, or spinal procedures — particularly in the early weeks when driving is restricted

-**People with neurological conditions** including Parkinson's disease and stroke survivors in the community phase of recovery.
-Home physiotherapy allows treatment to be timed around medication schedules, fatigue patterns, and the specific functional challenges of the home environment.
+- **People with neurological conditions**, including Parkinson's disease and stroke survivors in the community phase of recovery

-**People with chronic pain** including back pain, neck pain, arthritis, and fibromyalgia.
-Seeing a physiotherapist in the context of your daily environment allows for practical, relevant advice that a clinic appointment simply cannot provide.
+- **People with chronic pain**, including back pain, neck pain, arthritis, and fibromyalgia

-**NDIS participants** seeking physiotherapy as part of their support plan.
-Physio to Home is completing NDIS provider registration and welcomes enquiries from participants and support coordinators across Launceston.
+- **NDIS participants** seeking physiotherapy as part of a support plan

-**My Aged Care recipients** with a Home Care Package or CHSP support that includes allied health.
-We work directly with care coordinators to arrange funded home visits.
+- **My Aged Care recipients** with a Home Care Package or CHSP support that includes allied health

 ---

-## What We Treat in Launceston
+## Conditions We Treat

-Home physiotherapy at Physio to Home covers a broad range of musculoskeletal, neurological, and age-related conditions.
-Commonly treated presentations include:

-- Lower back pain and sciatica
-- Neck pain and cervicogenic headache
-- Hip and knee osteoarthritis
-- Rotator cuff injuries and shoulder pain
-- Post-surgical rehabilitation — hip and knee replacement, shoulder surgery
-- Balance problems and falls prevention
-- Parkinson's disease physiotherapy and gait retraining
-- Stroke rehabilitation in the community
-- Chronic pain management
-- Dizziness and vestibular conditions, including cervicogenic dizziness *(an area of specialist focus at Physio to Home)*
+Home physiotherapy at Physio to Home covers musculoskeletal, neurological, and age-related conditions, including **lower back pain**, **sciatica**, **neck pain** and cervicogenic headache, hip and knee **osteoarthritis**, **rotator cuff** injuries, post-surgical rehabilitation, falls prevention, **Parkinson's disease** physiotherapy, **stroke rehabilitation**, **chronic pain** management, and dizziness and vestibular conditions — including **cervicogenic dizziness**, an area of specialist focus at Physio to Home.
-- General deconditioning and strength work for older adults

-If you are unsure whether your condition is appropriate for home-based physiotherapy, call us — we are happy to discuss your situation before you book.
+If you're not sure whether your condition suits home-based physiotherapy, [get in touch](/booking) and we'll talk it through before you commit to anything.

 ---

-## Launceston Suburbs We Cover
+## Suburbs We Cover

-Physio to Home is based in Launceston and provides home visits across the city and within a 20 km radius.
-This includes suburbs such as Newnham, Riverside, Kings Meadows, Prospect, Mowbray, Invermay, Rocherlea, St Leonards, Ravenswood, Youngtown, Waverley, Mayfield, Summerhill, and surrounding areas.
+Based in Launceston, our team provides home visits across the city and within a 20 km radius — including Newnham, Riverside, Kings Meadows, Prospect, Mowbray, Invermay, Rocherlea, St Leonards, Ravenswood, Youngtown, Waverley, Mayfield, and Summerhill.

-If you are unsure whether your address is within our service area, contact us and we will confirm.
+Not sure if your address is in range?
+Contact us and we'll confirm.

 ---

-## Funding Home Physiotherapy in Launceston
+## Funding Your Physiotherapy

-Home physiotherapy in Launceston can be accessed through a range of funding pathways:
+Home physiotherapy in Launceston can be accessed through several pathways:

-**Medicare GP Management Plan** — Up to five partially subsidised physiotherapy visits per year for people with a chronic medical condition.
-Your GP writes the plan; you pay the gap on each visit.
+**Medicare GP Management Plan** — up to five partially subsidised visits per year for people with a chronic condition; your GP writes the plan, you pay the gap.

-**My Aged Care — Home Care Package** — Physiotherapy is a covered allied health service under all Home Care Package levels.
-If you receive a package, physiotherapy can be added to your care plan through your coordinator.
+**My Aged Care — Home Care Package** — physiotherapy is a covered allied health service at every package level.

-**My Aged Care — CHSP** — Entry-level allied health support for older Australians who do not yet have a Home Care Package.
+**My Aged Care — CHSP** — entry-level allied health support for older Australians without a full package.

-**NDIS** — Physiotherapy funded under Improved Daily Living or Improved Health and Wellbeing support categories for eligible participants.
+**NDIS** — physiotherapy funded under Improved Daily Living or Improved Health and Wellbeing categories for eligible participants.

-**Private health insurance** — Most extras policies cover physiotherapy including home visits.
-We process HICAPS claims on the day of your visit.
+**Private health insurance** — most extras policies cover physiotherapy home visits; we process HICAPS claims on the spot.

-**Private self-funding** — Direct payment for home visits without insurance or government subsidy.
+**Private self-funding** — direct payment, no insurance or subsidy required.

-Not sure which funding option applies to you?
-Contact Physio to Home and we will check your eligibility before you book — at no cost and no obligation.
+Not sure which applies to you?
+[Book an appointment](/booking) and we'll check your eligibility first, at no cost and no obligation.

----

-## About Your Launceston Physiotherapist

-Physio to Home is operated by Michael Ghattas, a physiotherapist with over 18 years of clinical experience and a Doctor of Physical Therapy.
-Michael is based in Launceston and provides all home visits personally — you will see the same physiotherapist at every visit, building a therapeutic relationship and continuity of care that is difficult to achieve in a high-volume clinic setting.

-Michael has a particular interest in falls prevention, aged care physiotherapy, neurological rehabilitation, and the assessment and treatment of cervicogenic dizziness — a specialist area not widely available in the region.

-Physio to Home maintains collaborative relationships with local GP practices and allied health providers in Launceston to ensure clients receive well-coordinated care.

 ---